I See It Now

 I See It Now is the third studio album by American country music artist Tracy Lawrence.
-Released in 1994 on Atlantic Records, the album produced four singles: the title track, "If the World Had a Front Porch", "Texas Tornado", and "As Any Fool Can See".
+It was released on September 20, 1994, by Atlantic Records.
+The album produced four singles - the title track, "If the World Had a Front Porch", "Texas Tornado", and "As Any Fool Can See".
 Of these, "Texas Tornado" was a number-one song on the Hot Country Songs chart, while the other singles all reached number two on the same chart.
 "Hillbilly with a Heartache", a duet with John Anderson, can also be found on Anderson's 1994 album Country 'til I Die.
-"I Got a Feelin'" was co-written by Joe Diffie, who would later record it for his 1997 album Twice Upon a Time.
+"I Got a Feelin'" was co-written by Joe Diffie, who later recorded it for his 1997 album Twice Upon a Time.